Mr3rf1/ZiRar/USAGE.md

 ### 2. Configure Options
 - **Show current attempt:** Check this box if you want to see the actual passwords being tested (otherwise they're masked with asterisks)
 - **Enhance password list:** Generate password variations using common character substitutions (enabled by default)
+- **Worker Threads:** Set the number of parallel workers for faster password testing (auto-configured based on your system)
 - **Theme:** Use the View menu to switch between Light and Dark themes for comfortable viewing

 ### 3. Start Testing